-The Committee reviews with the Chief Executive Officer the recommended profit sharing award for each of the Executive Officers (other than the Chief Executive Officer).
-The Committee independently reviews the profit sharing award for the Chief Executive Officer and develops a recommendation therefor.
+The Committee reviews with the Chief Executive Officer the recommended profit sharing award for each of the Executive Officers (other than the Chief Executive Officer and Executive Chairman).
+The Committee independently reviews the profit sharing award for the Chief Executive Officer and Executive Chairman and develops a recommendation therefor.
 These profit sharing reviews include consideration of the Chief Executive Officer's progress assessments of the other Officers, and the Committee's independent progress assessment of the Chief Executive Officer and the Company's prior profit sharing award history.
 The Committee then reports the results of its profit sharing reviews and recommendations for the Executive Officers to the Board of Directors for its consideration and approval.

-During 2021, the Compensation Committee of the Board of Directors of the Company approved grants of performance-based shares for the Company's Executive Officers with target amounts as follows: Jeffrey S. Gorman - 7,741 performance-based Common Shares; Scott A. King - 6,724 performance-based Common Shares; James C. Kerr - 5,977 performance-based Common Shares; and Brigette A. Burnell - 4,482 performance-based Common Shares.
-At the time of the 2021 grant, the Compensation Committee recognized that achievement of the two-year performance goals based on compound annual growth for adjusted operating income and adjusted shareholders' equity, weighted 50% each, were expected to be very challenging, requiring significant growth from 2020 levels.
-The granted shares also may vest to a certain extent in the event of a Change of Control (as defined in the Incentive Plan) of the Company or the death, disability or retirement of the grantee.
+During 2022, the Compensation Committee of the Board of Directors of the Company approved grants of PSU's for the Company's Executive Officers with target amounts as follows: Scott A. King - 6,162 performance-based Common Shares; James C. Kerr - 4,930 performance-based Common Shares; and Brigette A. Burnell - 4,519 performance-based Common Shares.
+At the time of the 2022 grant, the Compensation Committee recognized that achievement of the two-year performance goals based on compound annual growth for adjusted operating income and adjusted shareholders' equity, weighted 50% each, were expected to be very challenging, requiring significant growth from 2021 levels.
+These shares have a three-year vesting period.